dombroks/RickAndMorty/README.md

           - Prevents architecture drift and encourages separation of concerns.
           - Fully customizable to match team's standards and guidelines.
 - Integrate Hilt in testing
+- Firebase app distribution:
+    - Fast delivery of build to testers
+    - Avoid sending builds via email or other channels
+    - Integrate with CI/CD for automated distribution

+- Firebase Crashlytics:
+    - Real-time crash reporting
+    - Easy integration with existing Firebase setup
+    - Provides insights into app stability and user experience

+- And more...

+## Assumptions made in this project
+The only assumption made in this project is that the reader has a basic understanding of Kotlin and Android development concepts.
+The project is designed to be simple and complexities-free.